DEMONS. DEATH. DELIVERANCE.

 All these Issa must face as darkness strikes into the heart of their last stronghold.
 Greater demons are rising from the Pit, Carvon is brutally attacked, and a horrifying murder forces Issa and her companions to flee.
 Despite their devastating loss, Issa must keep her oath to the Shadow Demons and alone reclaim the spear that can save them.

 Asaph’s destiny calls to him, but it will take an ancient, awakening dragon and a terrible price to free himself from Cirosa’s chains.

-DEMON SPEAR is a gripping epic fantasy read in Araya Evermore’s bestselling series The Goddess Prophecies.
-With much-loved characters, breath-taking scenes and fast-paced action, it’s easy to see why Evermore’s books have been downloaded tens of thousands times.
+Demon Spear is the fourth novel in Araya Evermore’s gripping bestselling fantasy series, The Goddess Prophecies.
+With much-loved characters, breath-taking scenes and fast-paced action, it’s easy to see why Evermore’s books have been downloaded tens of thousands of times.